comit-network/comit-rs/README.md

 # comit-rs

-The Rust reference implementation of the COMIT protocol (comit-rs) implements atomic swaps using hash time locked contracts (HTLCs).
+The Rust reference implementation of the COMIT protocol (comit-rs) implements atomic swaps using constructs like Hash Time-Locked Contracts (HTLCs) to keep your funds safe at any time.

 ## Structure